uccser/cs-field-guide/text/en/curriculum-guides/ncea/assessment-guide-level-2-excellence-data-representation-text.md

 #### Include your text samples

 Show your text samples.
 Explain that you are going to be using them to explain the concepts in your report.

+#### Showing examples of UTF-32 representation

+Show how the first character in each of your samples is represented using UTF-32.
+Briefly explain what UTF-32 does.

 #### Showing examples of UTF-8 representation